joshrudi/embeddedDoorbell/README.md

 Below is the circuit needed in order to control the LED.
 ![Alt text](/pics/LED_Circuit.png?raw=false "LED Circuit")

-Finally, here's the circuit for the buzzer.
+Finally, here's the circuit for the Piezo buzzer.
 ![Alt text](/pics/Buzzer_Circuit.png?raw=false "Buzzer Circuit")

+* Note: For the Resistors in the above images, you just need a resistance value big enough to limit the current (so the sucker doen't blow itself out) and a similar value for the Pull-Up Res.